TinusNL/ReplayMod/README.md

 # Zeepkist ReplayMod
-A mod that saves your speedruns to a file for rewatching a run to improve!
+A mod that saves your speedruns to a file to later rewatch!
 > :warning: **Unfinished**: This mod is still under heavy development!
 Therefore it currently isn't possible to watch `.zeepreplay` files.

 ## Installation